-Even at 0% interest, I have to be honest with myself: a few extra loads a week isn’t worth $85 a month for two years.
-Bonus: doing laundry is GOOD for kids!
+Even at 0% interest, I have to be honest with myself: a few extra loads a week (hence, my time) isn’t worth $85 a month for two years.

 4| Consider a side hustle.

 I started side-hustling about 7 years ago and haven’t stopped since.
-I finally landed on blogging about three years ago, and it has (crazily) turned into a full-time income which has helped our family finances tremendously.
+I finally landed on blogging, and with a lot of research and work, over the years it has turned into a profitable business venture.